What is your approach to copywriting?

 Please Note: If you are looking for the cheapest freelance writer – that’s not me.

 I don’t generally work with companies that are only concerned with how little they can pay for writing.
-My rates are based on my experience, the quality of my writing and my years of experience in the travel industry.
+My rates are based on the quality of my work and my years of experience.

 Do you charge by the word, by the project or by the hour?